Using and managing workspaces

 You can share a Public workspace by sharing its URL directly.
 To access the public profile URL, navigate to Your Team, then click View Team Settings.

 In some cases you will join a workspace by following the link in an email / notification when a member of the workspace invites you.
 If you are part of a team in Postman, you can find workspaces to join.
-Open the workspaces drop-down from the control at the top of Postman in the center.
-Select Team and scroll to Workspaces you can join.
+Open the workspaces drop-down from the control at the top of Postman in the left.
+Search for a workspace and select the workspace you want to join.

-Select the workspace, then click Join at the top right.
+Select the workspace, then click Join Workspace at the top right.

 You can add existing collections and environments to another workspace by sharing them.

-To share a collection, open it via Collections on the left-hand side, and choose Share Collection from the drop-down menu or overview.
+To share a collection, open it via Collections on the left-hand side, click ... and choose Share Collection.

 Select the workspace you want to share to, and choose whether you also want to remove the element from its current workspace.
 Click Share.